ssg/SimpleBase/README.md

 Features
 --------
- - Base32: RFC 4648, BECH32, Crockford, z-base-32, Geohash, FileCoin and Extended Hex
+ - **Base32**: RFC 4648, BECH32, Crockford, z-base-32, Geohash, FileCoin and Extended Hex
    (BASE32-HEX) flavors with Crockford character substitution, or any other custom flavors.
- - Base58: Bitcoin, Ripple, Flickr, and custom flavors.
+ - **Base58**: Both the standard encoding (Bitcoin, Ripple, Flickr, and custom alphabets) and Monero Base58 algorithms are supported.
 Also provides Base58Check and Avalanche CB58 encoding helpers.
- - Base85: Ascii85, Z85 and custom flavors.
+ - **Base85**: Ascii85, Z85 and custom flavors.
 IPv6 encoding/decoding support.
- - Base16: UpperCase, LowerCase and ModHex flavors.
+ - **Base16**: UpperCase, LowerCase and ModHex flavors.
 An experimental hexadecimal encoder/decoder just to see how far I can take the optimizations compared to .NET's  implementations.
 It's quite fast now.
 It could also be used as a replacement for `SoapHexBinary.Parse` although